Discrimination Law in 2020 Conference

-It has been six months since the United Nations (UN) Disability Committee published its report about disability rights in the UK.
+It was six months since the United Nations (UN) Disability Committee published its report about disability rights in the UK.
 In the report the UN Committee set out its main concerns about disability rights in the UK and lists over 80 recommendations for action by our governments.

 We held a conference to talk about the UN Committee’s concerns and recommendations for action.

 - a ‘UN Disability Rights Question-Time’, where guests from the Scottish Government, disabled people’s organisations and national human rights organisations answered questions from the audience

 - workshops about the action required over the next four years before the UN Committee’s next review and about how we can find out if change is being made